 A tuna sandwich after consuming a homemade energy drink will provide complex carbohydrates for long-term energy release and protein for muscle repair.

-Our verdict — are sports nutrition products a rip-off for runners?
+Our verdict — are sports nutrition products a rip-off?

 Today’s society and culture is fast-paced and convenience-focused, and so pre-packed sports nutrition complements this perfectly.
 What could be easier than tossing a couple of energy bars in your kitbag and an energy gel in your pocket before starting your training session?